ibm-cloud-docs/cloud-object-storage/replication.md

 Now, you'll need to grant the source bucket `Writer` permissions on the destination bucket.
 There are several ways to do this, but the easiest is to use the IBM Cloud Shell and the IBM Cloud CLI.

 1. Open an IBM Cloud Shell in a new window or tab.
-2. Copy the IBM Cloud CLI command and paste it into the new shell.
+2. Copy the IBM Cloud CLI command shown in the Object storage console, and paste it into the new shell.
 3. Return to the bucket configuration window or tab, and click on the **Check permissions** button again.

 Now you'll create a replication rule.